yatesdr/warlogix/README.md

 - `FB_Instance.Member` - Function block members

 **Troubleshooting:**
+- "Connection reset by peer" - Route not configured or incorrect AMS Net ID.
+Ensure the route's AMS Net Id matches your machine's IP + `.1.1`
 - "No route" - Add a route in TwinCAT for the WarLogix machine
 - "Port not found" - Check AMS port matches your runtime (851 vs 801)
 - No symbols - Ensure PLC is in RUN mode and project is activated
+- TwinCAT 3.1 Build 4024+ has stricter security defaults - ensure routes are configured correctly

 ### Omron FINS (CJ/CS/CP/NJ/NX Series)